Grigori Rasputin: Failed assassination attempt

 Guseva was a follower of Iliodor, a former priest who had supported Rasputin before denouncing his sexual escapades and self-aggrandizement in December 1911.
-A radical conservative and anti-semite, Iliodor had been part of a group of establishment figures who had attempted to drive a wedge between the royal family and Rasputin in 1911.
+A radical conservative and anti-semite, Iliodor had been part of a group of establishment figures who had attempted to drive a wedge between Rasputin and the imperial family in 1911.
 When this effort failed, Iliodor was banished from Saint Petersburg and was ultimately defrocked.
 Guseva claimed to have acted alone, having read about Rasputin in the newspapers and believing him to be a "false prophet and even an Antichrist".
-Both the police and Rasputin, however, believed that Iliodor had instigated the attempt on Rasputin's life.
+Both the police and Rasputin, however, believed that Iliodor had instigated the assassination attempt.
 Iliodor fled the country before he could be questioned, and Guseva was found to be not responsible for her actions by reason of insanity.

-Assassination
+Death

-A group of nobles led by Prince Felix Yusupov, Grand Duke Dmitri Pavlovich, and right-wing politician Vladimir Purishkevich decided that Rasputin's influence over the tsarina threatened the empire, and they concocted a plan in December 1916 to kill him, apparently by luring him to the Yusupovs' Moika Palace.
+A group of nobles led by Purishkevich, Grand Duke Dmitri Pavlovich and Prince Felix Yusupov decided that Rasputin's influence over Alexandra threatened the Russian Empire.
+They concocted a plan in December 1916 to kill Rasputin, apparently by luring him to the Yusupovs' Moika Palace.